 background, no filtering.

 While the song displayed here is characteristic of the thrush nightingale,

 these birds have a much greater repertoire.
 For longer, pure audio

 recordings of thrush nightingales, including two from a nearby location,

-A little later on the same morning and the same location, I got some close
+A little later on the same morning and the same location, using the same

-shots of a willow warbler.
-Like the song thrush, our commonest bird is
+(lövsångare).
+Like the song thrush, our commonest bird is rather shy and